Protecting Unity Games

 In the "Settings Tab", add the Config Property

 ilreader.alias_system_runtime.never with the value

-0. See the Project Properties section for details on how to add Project Properties.
+See the Properties section for details on how to add Config Properties.

 For a more permanent solution you can follow this article on integrating Dotfuscator into the Appx build.

 To test protecting a Windows Store app in development: